zyf0726/MSeqSynth/README.md

 ## Usage Examples

-After building the project MSeqSynth, you can try to run several examples in the package `examples` (e.g., `examples.demo.NodeLauncher`) and see whether it synthesizes a method call sequence satisfying the following specification:
+After building the project MSeqSynth, you can try to run several examples in the package `examples`.
+For example, run `examples.demo.NodeLauncher` and see whether it synthesizes (and outputs in the console) a method call sequence satisfying the following specification:
 - `o` is the input parameter of the method under test `@DemoTest`,
 - `o`, `o.next`, and `o.next.next` are fresh objects,
 - `o.next.next.next` is null,